oehrlis/docker-oud/README.md

 # Oracle Unified Directory on Docker
-Docker image for a collocated Unified Directory 12.2.1.3 setup with Oracle Fusion Middleware Infrastructure 12.2.1.3
+Docker image for a standalone Unified Directory 12.2.1.3 or a collocated Unified Directory 12.2.1.3 setup with Oracle Fusion Middleware Infrastructure 12.2.1.3

 **CURRENTLY NOT UPTODATE with the latest commit**